znframework/custom-edition/readme.md

 <h3>Directory Configuration</h3>
 <p>
-For index configuration, open the index.php file.
+For index configuration, open the zeroneed.php file.
 And define the necessary directories.
 Do you not forget to add a slash (/) at the end of the path information!
 </p>

 ```php